Why Are Gamers So Much Better Than Scientists at Catching Fraud?

 Scientists should pay attention.

 Two weeks before Dream’s confession, and halfway around the world, another fraud scandal had just come to a conclusion.
-Following a long investigation, Japan’s Showa University released a report on one of its anaesthesiology researchers, Hironobu Ueshima.
+Following a long investigation, Japan’s Showa University released a report on one of its anesthesiology researchers, Hironobu Ueshima.
 Ueshima had turned out to be one of the most prolific scientific frauds in history, having partly or entirely fabricated records and data in at least 84 scientific papers, and altered data and misrepresented authorship on dozens more.
 Like Dream, Ueshima would eventually come clean and apologize—but only after a data sleuth had spotted strange anomalies in his publications.
 Many of his papers have already been expunged from the scientific literature.

 If you haven’t heard about this historic low point for scientific publishing, I don’t blame you.
 Aside from the specialist website Retraction Watch, which exists to document these kinds of events, not one English-language media outlet covered it.
 (There were a few stories in the Japanese press.)
 The case garnered little social-media interest; there was no debate over the lessons learned for science.